Corridor Monkey Bread [CLOSED]

 Bread San Francisco

-The modern comfort food spot from the people who brought you Stones Throw, Fat Angel, and Trestle touts a big bar with high-top tables and a tucked away upstairs dining room.
+The modern comfort food spot from the people who brought you Stones Throw, Fat Angel, and Trestle resides at the gateway to Hayes Valley.
+The space touts a big bar with high-top tables and an upstairs dining room.

-I enjoyed a fun riff on corn on the cob and my roast chicken, but will remember this meal for Monkey Bread ($6).
-This crusty, buttery version was brushed with chive oil, held together with molten cheddar cheese, and served with basil aioli.
+I enjoyed a fun riff on corn on the cob and my roast chicken.
+However, I will remember this meal for Monkey Bread ($6).
+They brushed this crusty, buttery version with chive oil, held it together with molten cheddar cheese, and served with basil aioli.
 If this level of imagination extends to more dishes on future visits, Corridor should do well at a key San Francisco crossroads.

 Tags: